 The rejected asphaltenes, which contain more than 85% carbon, can either be used as feedstock for making carbon products or disposed of in an environmentally friendly manner without the need for secondary treatment.
 SELEX-Asp replaces the need for operating highly energy and capital intensive processes, such as cokers, visbreakers, or conventional solvent deasphalting technologies which require secondary processing to reclaim the value of the pitch.

 Desulfurization Demonstration Results

-Demonstration results from processing bitumen-derived vacuum residue in a SELEX-Asp unit prior to hydroprocessing have been provided below.
+Demonstration results from processing bitumen-derived vacuum residue in a SELEX-Asp unit prior to hydroprocessing are provided below.
 The process was operated and monitored continuously for two months without fine-tuning, after which the hydroprocessing unit was decommissioned and inspected.
 Throughout the demonstration, the catalyst maintained excellent activity, and there were no signs of pressure drop build-up through the equipment.

 The demonstration showed that SELEX-Asp could be used to reliably produce feed for conventional refining processes that make low sulfur consumer products.
-A number of privately owned refineries in Asia currently utilize SELEX-Asp to produce deasphalted oil destined for hydroprocessing.
+A number of privately-owned refineries in Asia currently utilize SELEX-Asp to produce deasphalted oil destined for hydroprocessing.

-In a refinery, implementation of SELEX-Asp increases crude processing flexibility.
+In a refinery, the implementation of SELEX-Asp increases crude processing flexibility.
 Meanwhile, implementing SELEX-Asp in jurisdictions that produce large quantities of heavy sour crude would allow those jurisdictions to remain competitive in a post-IMO 2020 era.